 Start by analyzing your current customers.
 Look at demographics, job roles, pain points and buying behaviors.
 You can also conduct surveys, interviews and market research to understand their needs, challenges and decision-making processes.
 This helps create a clear profile of your ideal customer.

-How do I create a B2B buyer persona?
+Can AI help create a buyer persona?

-Improve conversions with a buyer persona template
+Create your buyer persona template

 With buyer personas and customer journeys, you can create the best messaging, positioning, and products that appeal to your target audience.
 Customize these buyer persona templates for your business presentations.